Surveying and Geomatics Engineering Technology

 We offer small class sizes that emphasize actual project work both in the field and in the office.
 You'll enter the profession with the education and skills that you need to succeed.

 Idaho State University College of Technology offers an excellent educational environment with the latest in computers, software and surveying equipment, such as electronic total stations, GPS receivers, data collectors, and softcopy photogrammetric system.
 You will use the same type of equipment being used by the companies that will hire you.
 The Geomatics program is ABET accredited.

 - Program begins in August and January

-- Accredited by the Technology Accreditation Commission of ABET
+- Accredited by Engineering Technology Accreditation Commission (ETAC)

 - Engineering and surveying companies

 Cost of Attendance

 Fees apply to the current Idaho State University fee schedule which includes mandatory student health insurance.
 Students with existing health insurance coverage may waive student health insurance.
 Waivers are available at http://www.isu.edu/stuhlth/insurance/.

 You may apply for financial aid, scholarships, grants, and loans to help finance your college education.
 When you pay registration fees, you are a student of Idaho State University with the privileges and responsibilities of a college student.